stracquadaniolab/pygna/docs/preprocessing.rst

 Dataset from table
 +++++++++++++++++++++

-Converts a csv file to a gmt allowing to filter the elements using the values of one of the columns.
+Converts a csv file to a GMT allowing to filter the elements using the values of one of the columns.
 The user can specify the column used to retrieve the name of the objects and the filter condition.
-The output can be either a gmt with the names of the genes that pass the filter or a csv with the whole filtered table, otherwise both can be created.
+The output can be either a GMT with the names of the genes that pass the filter or a csv with the whole filtered table, otherwise both can be created.

 .. code-block:: text